pr0xity/AoC/README.md

 I don't aim to be first on any leaderboard.
 I aim to have fun solving the coding problems!

 ## Issue
-If you see any issue or see a better way of solving these puzzles, please raise an issue at [GitHub](https://github.com/pr0xity/AoC/issues/new).
+If you see any issue or see a better way of solving these puzzles, please raise an issue [here](https://github.com/pr0xity/AoC/issues/new).
 I am all about learning so I'd love any input I can get!

 #### Liked the work?
 - Give the repository a star ;-)